Why You’ll Love this Beer-Kissed Award-Winning Chili

 What Ingredients are in Beer-Kissed Award-Winning Chili?

-This award-winning chili recipe features an unusual twist that makes it stand out from traditional versions—a splash of beer that adds depth and complexity to the flavor profile.
-The combination of two types of meat, along with beans, vegetables, and a carefully selected blend of spices creates a rich, hearty dish that’s perfect for game days, potlucks, or just warming up on a chilly evening.
-Let’s break down exactly what you’ll need to recreate this champion chili in your own kitchen.
+This award-winning chili recipe features an unusual twist that sets it apart from your standard fare—a splash of beer that adds depth and complexity to the flavor profile.
+The combination of two types of meat with beans, tomatoes, and a robust blend of spices creates a hearty, satisfying dish that’s perfect for game days, potlucks, or just warming up on a chilly evening.
+Let’s break down exactly what you’ll need to recreate this championship-worthy chili at home.

-- 3/4 pound cubed sirloin (or same amount of ground beef)
+- 3/4 pound cubed sirloin (or ground beef)

-- 1/4 pound cubed pork butt (or same amount of ground pork)
+- 1/4 pound cubed pork butt (or ground pork)

 - 1/2 cup butter (1 cube)